 Even if you’re approved for future financial aid, it probably won’t be for another semester.
 So, you’ll need to find a way to fill that gap so you can keep paying for school.
 You can check with your school to see if there’s a payment plan so you can pay over a few months instead of all at once.

 If you need money for next semester, there are a few possibilities:

 - Look for a part-time job.
-A part-time gig may help you pay for part of your room and board (or apartment rent), or other expenses like text books and supplies.
-Be mindful that you’ll need to balance the work with your studies so you’re not jeopardizing your grades next semester.
+A part-time gig may help you pay for part of your housing, or other expenses like textbooks and supplies.
+Be mindful that you’ll need to balance work with your studies so you’re not jeopardizing your grades.

 - Apply for a private student loan.
-It’s not tied to your financial aid eligibility and may be available even if you’re attending school less than half-time.
-Private student loans are credit-based, so you’ll probably need a cosigner.
+It’s not tied to your financial aid eligibility and may be available even if you’re attending school less than part-time.
+Private student loans are credit-based, so you may need a cosigner.

-- The key to maintaining your financial aid is not to lose it in the first place.
+- The key to maintaining your financial aid?
+Don’t lose it in the first place.
 Make sure you know what your school expects of you, including the minimum GPA and credit load required.

-- If anything comes up that might result in your losing financial aid, talk to your school’s financial aid office as soon as possible.
-Whether it’s raising your grades or taking more classes, you may be able to head off the decision.
+- If you think you might lose your financial aid, talk to your school’s financial aid office ASAP.
+Whether it’s raising your grades or taking more classes, you may be able to get ahead of the decision.

 - If you have an acceptable reason for falling short of SAP requirements, you might be able to appeal the loss of your financial aid.
 The appeal needs to be specific and include proof that the situation really did impact your grades.